corporatelady500/Intro-To-Programming/Week 1 Part 1.md

 thirdNumber = firstNumber + secondNumber
 ```

-Using the two variable from earlier you can create another variable from those two numbers to create somethign new.
+Using the two variable from earlier you can create another variable from those two numbers to create something new.

 ```python
 firstNumber = 8